|►||NGCOA Canada Property Tax Committee|

 All Ontario golf courses can apply for a gas tax refund.
 Did you also know that you are able to apply for the refund within 4 years from the date that the tax was paid?
 Since the refundable tax for unleaded fuel is currently 14.7 cents/litre, the tax refund can be significant for your course.
 For more information, please click here.
 It is important to note that the refund can only be obtained through submission of the refund application.

 Priority asks will be on the IPM Accreditation Legislation (specifically elimination of the Public Presentations component) & reduction of Excessive Government Red Tape (for small business).
-For more information, please visit the new website launched Fall 2013: http://ontario.canadagolfs.ca.
+For more information, please visit http://ontario.canadagolfs.ca.

 Advocacy is an integral part of your Association’s dedication to provide our members with the business support necessary to develop initiatives and programs within an effective networking environment to enable you to operate more efficient and profitable golf facilities.